How can it be

 And we've come to know that in life, there's nowhere else to be, but here.

-It didn't feel like we were in grade school anymore.
-We knew we've become who we have become, so far.
+we've become who we have become, so far.
 In our "normal" notion of Time, we have grown.
-But in a way, this whole trip made me feel as if we've cheated Time and Space.
+But in a way, this whole trip made me feel as

 After all, according to our man, Albert Einstein, "the dividing line between past, present, and future is an illusion, however persistent."